iLib-js/ilib-resbundler/README.md

 Installation
 ------------
-Use `npm install ilib-scanner` or `yarn add ilib-scanner` to install the scanner.
+Use `npm install ilib-resbundler` or `yarn add ilib-resbundler` to install the scanner.

 Then, make sure that node_modules/.bin is in your path.